akilans/service-mesh/linkerd/readme.md

 ### SRE features - Load Balancing, Retries, Timeout
 - LoadBalancing - Linkerd will establish connections to the possible set of endpoints and balance requests across all these connections
 - Retries - if a particular route on a particular instance returns an error, and simply retrying that request
 - Timeout - set max duration.
-So that if some endpoint is not respinding, it will go through retries.
+So that if some endpoint is not responding, it will go through retries.
 This time it will go to another instance.

 ### Security - mutual TLS (mTLS)